-- B. Institution and Course Accredited-Status Recognition: The institution accurately reflects its accredited status and uses the official DEAC accreditation logo and/or statement of accreditation when publishing its accreditation status in advertisements and promotional materials on its website, and in social media.
+B. INSTITUTION AND COURSE ACCREDITED-STATUS RECOGNITION The institution accurately reflects its accredited status and uses the official DEAC accreditation logo and/or statement of accreditation when publishing its accreditation status in advertisements and promotional materials on its website and in social media.
 DEAC's name, address, telephone number, and web address are published in the institution's catalog. - 1.
-The institution publishes a statement of accreditation only as follows: - Accredited by the Distance Education Accrediting Commission - DEAC Accredited - The institution refers to DEAC's recognition by the U.S. Department of Education only as follows: "The Distance Education Accrediting Commission is listed by the U.S. Department of Education as a recognized accrediting agency." - 3.
+The institution publishes a statement of accreditation only as follows: - Accredited by the Distance Education Accrediting Commission - DEAC Accredited - 2.
+The institution refers to DEAC's recognition by the U.S. Department of Education only as follows: "The Distance Education Accrediting Commission is listed by the U.S. Department of Education as a recognized accrediting agency." - 3.
 The institution refers to DEAC's recognition by the Council for Higher Education Accreditation (CHEA) only as follows: "The Distance Education Accrediting Commission is recognized by the Council for Higher Education Accreditation (CHEA)." - 4.
 The accredited institution publicly corrects any misleading or inaccurate information it releases on its accreditation status, contents of its on-site team reports from accreditation-related visits, and/or actions taken by the Distance Education Accrediting Commission with respect to the institution. - 5.
-All courses and programs are approved by DEAC before the institution advertises or enrolls students in them.
+All courses and programs of the institution are approved by DEAC before the institution advertises them or enrolls students in them.
 The institution uses the term "College" or "University" in its name only if it offers academic degree programs.
+C. STUDENT RECRUITMENT The institution demonstrates that ethical processes and procedures are followed throughout the recruitment of prospective students by any individual who is authorized by the institution to participate in the enrollment process with prospective students.
+Minimum ethical practices and procedures are identified below.
+1. The institution takes full responsibility for the actions, statements, and conduct of its authorized recruitment personnel.
+The institution maintains appropriate records, licensures, registrations, signed employment contracts, and signed DEAC Code of Ethics, as applicable for all recruitment personnel.
+The institution demonstrates it adequately trains its recruitment personnel and provides them with accurate information concerning employment and remuneration.
+All authorized recruitment personnel are provided with appropriate materials covering applicable procedures, policies, and presentations.
+The institution demonstrates that it routinely monitors its recruitment personnel or independent organizations that provide prospective applicant names to assure that they are in compliance with all state, federal, and DEAC recruitment practices.